1. Q. Can we see the bees during the program?

 4. Q. If I am allergic to bees could I still come for a tour?

-A. Our tours are indoors and the observation hives are behind glass.
+A. Our programs are indoors and the observation hives are behind glass.
 However we are a working honey farm and there may be bees foraging in the area outside.
 Although honey bees will generally not sting unless they feel threatened, there is a still a slight risk of being stung.

 A. No. Unfortunately the unpredictable Alberta weather and liability of exposing the public to the higher risk of bee stings makes working with an active hive unfeasible.
 Occasionally we do have open hive demonstrations where the public is in a protective screen tent while the beekeeper works with a hive.
 If you are interested in the timing of those events please inquire.